-The behaviour of the MH step shows that samples are more likely to be accepted if a larger proportion of the primary descent graph is retained.
-In table 3 the mean and minimum percentage of the primary descent graph saved is provided for both accepted and rejected samples.
-These are for the last 9,000 of the 10,000 samples, to increase the probability that the algorithm was sampling from the equilibrium distribution.
-It is clear that samples are more likely to be accepted if a large proportion of the current primary descent graph is retained.
-However, it is also evident that on occasions samples are accepted which retain little of the current primary descent graph.
+The percentage of samples accepted (ACC) is provided, along with the mean and minimum percentage of the primary descent graph retained for both the accepted samples (μ_a and min_a) and rejected samples (μ_r and min_r). the current primary descent graph is retained.
+However, it is also evident that on occasions samples are accepted which retain only two-thirds of the current primary descent graph.

-Runs of 10,000 samples took on average 16.6, 3.4 and 4.5 hours for LJDGS on pedigrees B0, B25 and B50 respectively, using a Pentium III Xeon 1.7GHz processor.
+Runs of 10 000 samples took on average 16.6, 3.4 and 4.5 hours for LJDGS on pedigrees B0, B25 and B50 respectively, using a Pentium III Xeon 1.7 GHz processor.